Justin McCarthy (American historian)

 the Order of Merit of Turkey (in 1998), and is a board member of the Institute of Turkish Studies and the Center for Eurasian Studies (AVIM).
 His area of expertise is the history of the late Ottoman Empire.

 McCarthy's work has faced harsh criticism by many scholars who have characterized McCarthy's views defending Turkish atrocities against Armenians as genocide denial.
-Hans-Lukas Kieser considers that McCarthy has "an indefensible bias toward the Turkish official position".

 Background

 McCarthy served in the Peace Corps in Turkey, from 1967 to 1969, where he taught at Middle East Technical University and Ankara University.
 He earned his Ph.D. at University of California, Los Angeles in 1978.
 He later received an honorary doctorate from Boğaziçi University.
 McCarthy is also a board member of the Institute of Turkish Studies.